A survey on independence-based Markov networks learning: The Markov networks learning problem

-Recently, other alternative approaches have been proposed.
-The approach of \citep{Lee+al:NIPS06}, ~\citep{Hofling09}, and ~\citep{ravikumar2010:l1} propose to couple parameters learning and potentials induction into one step by using $L_1$-regularization, which forces most numerical parameters to be zero.
+Recently, other alternative approaches have been considered.
+The approach of \cite{Lee+al:NIPS06}, ~\cite{Hofling09}, and ~\cite{ravikumar2010:l1} propose to couple parameters learning and potentials induction into one step, by using $L_1$-regularization, which forces most numerical parameters to be zero.
 They approach the problem as an optimization problem, providing a large initial potential set, with all the possible potentials of interest.
 Then, after learning, model selection occurs by selecting those potentials with non-zero parameters.
-For efficiency reasons, the approaches of H{\"o}fling and Tibshirani, and Ravikumar et al., only construct pairwise networks (networks involving for factorization only cliques of size two or one).
-Instead, the algorithm of Lee et al. can learn arbitrarily long potentials, but in practice it has been evaluated only for inducing potentials of length two (that is, for learning pairwise networks).
+For efficiency reasons, the approaches of H{\"o}fling and Tibshirani, and Ravikumar et al., only construct pairwise networks (networks involving only cliques of size two or one for factorization).
+Instead, the algorithm of Lee et al., can learn arbitrarily long potentials.
+In practice, however, it has been evaluated only for inducing potentials of length two (that is, for learning pairwise networks).

-A recent alternative approach is proposed by \citep{DavisAndDomingos2010:BottomUp}, called the Bottom-up Learning of Markov Networks (BLM) algorithm.
+A recent alternative approach was proposed by \cite{DavisAndDomingos2010:BottomUp}, called the Bottom-up Learning of Markov Networks (BLM) algorithm.
 BLM starts with each complete training example as a long potential in the Markov network.
 Then, the algorithm iterates through the potential set, generalizing each potential to match its k-nearest previously unmatched examples by dropping variables.
 When the new generalized potential improves the score of the model, it is incorporated to the model.
 The loop ends when no generalization can improve the score.

 However, all these approaches are often slow for two reasons.
 First, the size of the search space of structures is intractable in the number of variables.
-Second, for evaluating the score at each step it is necessary to compute the score, requiring the estimation of the numerical parameters, which is a NP-hard task, as explained in Section~\ref{sec:parameterization}.
+Second, for evaluating the score at each step, it is necessary to compute the score, requiring the estimation of the numerical parameters (an NP-hard task, as explained in Section~\ref{sec:parameterization}).